YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2020/20201224-while-you-were-sleeping-2017.md

 alternatenames = ["While You Were Sleeping"] sameas = ["https://en.wikipedia.org/wiki/While_You_Were_Sleeping_(2017_TV_series)", "https://www.imdb.com/title/tt6256484"]
 countryoforigin = "Korea"
-description = "「While You Were Sleeping」 is a comedy, legal, and romance drama, focusing on the tale of three young adults who have acquired the ability to see the future through their dreams: field reporter Nam Hong-joo, rookie prosecutor Jung Jae-chan, and police officer Han Woo-tak.
+description = "《While You Were Sleeping》 is a comedy, legal, and romance drama, focusing on the tale of three young adults who have acquired the ability to see the future through their dreams: field reporter Nam Hong-joo, rookie prosecutor Jung Jae-chan, and police officer Han Woo-tak.
 Some of these dreams show crimes that Jae-chan has to investigate and others show disastrous events that one or more of them will have to endure.
 Troubled by these dreams, the trio collaborate with each other to prevent their ominous dreams from turning into reality and to take down their archenemy, the corrupt lawyer Lee Yoo-beom." datepublished = "2017-09-27" categories = ["Romance", "Drama", "Legal", "Comedy"]